-The International Relations graduate program is designed to give students some flexibility in pursuing their academic goals, while ensuring that all students are exposed to core ideas, debates and methodological approaches in the field.
+The International Relations graduate program is designed to give students some flexibility in pursuing their academic goals, while ensuring that all students are exposed to core ideas, debates, and methodological approaches in the field.

 Everyone choosing a focus field in International Relations must take PS 7300 (Theories of International Relations) and two electives within International Relations.
-PS 7300 should normally be taken in a student's first year in the PhD program.

-Students from their first year on should view the Research in International Politics (RIP) workshop as a useful opportunity to interact with faculty and other graduate students outside the classroom and an essential tool to their professionalization.
+Beginning in their first year, students should view the Research in International Politics (RIP) workshop as a useful opportunity to interact with faculty and other graduate students outside the classroom and an essential tool to their professionalization.
 In addition, third-year students should enroll in PS 7095.01 and 7095.02, a year-long prospectus seminar.

-The PhD Candidacy Exam for all fields will consist of three parts: a research paper, a written exam, and an oral exam.
+The PhD Candidacy Exam for all fields will consist of three parts: a research paper (only one), a written exam, and an oral exam.
 Each field is responsible for determining the content and standards of performance for successful passage of the exam.
 Along with the exams for all focus fields, the written portion of the PhD Candidacy Examination in International Relations is administered at the beginning of the fall semester of the student's third year.
 The exam may be taken at a location of the student's choosing, consistent with departmental policy on administering candidacy examinations.
 The oral portion of the entire candidacy exam will take place after the student has completed all written exams.